EMERGING MARKETS-Latam currencies set for second week of gains as commodities prices surge

 -0.09

-(Reporting by Shreyashi Sanyal and Anisha Sircar in Bengaluru Editing by Raissa Kasolowsky)
+(Reporting by Shreyashi Sanyal, Anisha Sircar, Bansari Mayur Kamdar and Susan Mathew in Bengaluru; Editing by Leslie Adler Editing by Raissa Kasolowsky)

 ((Shreyashi.Sanyal@thomsonreuters.com; +1 646 223 8780; +91 961 144 3740; Twitter: https://twitter.com/s_shreyashi;))